ahmadawais/hacktoberfest/README.md

 ![DO](https://on.ahmda.ws/rlEn/c)

-## 📝 About Hacktoberfest:
+## 📝 About Hacktoberfest

 ### What is Hacktoberfest?

-[Hacktoberfest](https://hacktoberfest.digitalocean.com) is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Dev.

 - Hacktoberfest is open to everyone in our global community!
 - Four quality pull requests must be submitted to public GitHub repositories.
 - You can sign up anytime between October 1 and October 31.

+[Hacktoberfest](https://hacktoberfest.digitalocean.com) is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Dev.

 ## 💙 Git Resources: